Introduction: What is the Spiritual Significance of Seeing a Black Bear?

 The bear represents strength, protection, and grounding and is often seen as a mighty power animal in shamanic and spiritual traditions.

-The belief is that the bear power animal offers guidance and support during difficult times or periods of transition.
+The belief is that the bear power animal offers guidance and support during difficult times or transition periods.

 In Eastern Cultures